Rocky Mountain oysters

-Rocky Mountain oysters or mountain oysters, or meat balls, also known as prairie oysters in Canada (animelles), is a dish made of bull testicles.
+Rocky Mountain oysters, mountain oysters, or prairie balls, also known as prairie oysters in Canada (animelles), is a dish made of bull testicles.
 The organs are often deep-fried after being skinned, coated in flour, pepper and salt, and sometimes pounded flat.
 The dish is most often served as an appetizer.

 Description

 The dish is served in parts of Canada, where cattle ranching is prevalent and castration of young male animals is common.
 "Prairie oysters" is the preferred name in Canada where they are served in a demi-glace.
 In Oklahoma and the Texas Panhandle, they are often called calf fries.
-In Spain, Argentina and many parts of Mexico they are referred to as criadillas, and they are colloquially referred to as huevos de toro (literally, "bull’s eggs"; besides its literal meaning, huevos is a Spanish slang term for testicles) in Central and South America.
-Rocky Mountain oysters are sometimes confused because of their appearance with cattle fries or animelles (cattle testicles), which are served in a similar manner.
+In Spain, Argentina and many parts of Mexico, they are referred to as criadillas, and they are colloquially referred to as huevos de toro (literally, "bull's eggs"; besides its literal meaning, huevos is a Spanish slang term for testicles) in Central and South America.
 A few other terms, such as "cowboy caviar", "Montana tendergroins", "dusted nuts", "swinging beef", or simply "mountain oysters" may be used.

 The dish, purportedly cowboy fare, is most commonly found served at festivals, amongst ranching families, or at certain specialty eating establishments and bars.
 They are, however, also readily available at some public venues (e.g., at Coors Field during Colorado Rockies baseball games).
 Eagle, Idaho, claims to have the "World's Largest Rocky Mountain Oyster Feed" during its Eagle Fun Days (now held the second weekend in July).
 Clinton, Montana; Deerfield, Michigan; Huntley, Illinois; Sesser, Illinois; Olean, Missouri; Severance, Colorado; and Tiro, Ohio also hold testicle festivals.
+Virginia City, Nevada holds a Rocky Mountain Oyster Fry in conjunction with St. Patrick's Day each year.
 Rocky Mountain oysters are sometimes served as a prank to those unaware of the origin of these "oysters".
-They are also considered to be an aphrodisiac by many people.
+They are considered to be an aphrodisiac by many people.

 The primary goal of testicle removal is not culinary.
 Castration in veterinary practice and animal husbandry is common and serves a variety of purposes, including the control of breeding, the growth of skeletal muscle suitable for beef, and temperament alteration.

 Similar dishes

-Testicles from other animals can also be used in similar dishes.
-The most common is lamb fries (not to be confused with lamb's fry which is another term for liver of lamb) made with testicles from castrated sheep.
-In some cases, pig testicles are used as well to make "pig fries".
+Testicles from other animals are also eaten.
+The most common is lamb fries (not to be confused with lamb's fry which is lamb liver) made with testicles from castrated sheep.
+Pig testicles are used to make "pig fries".

 Another dish found on occasion is turkey fries made from turkey testes.
 These are sometimes known as "short fries" as well.